Learning To Read

 When your child is ready to learn to read, we will follow this approach.
-There are 3 main strategies which are used for teach reading:
+There are 3 main strategies which are used fto teach reading:

 1 – Look and Say (whole word approach)

-This is the teaching of whole words through word and shape recognition using flashcards in small groups.
-The words start on pink, then yellow and green.
-These colours correspond to the first 3 levels of reading books and contain the relevant words for these books.
+This is the teaching of whole words through word and shape recognition, in small groups.
 The words are introduced gradually, a few new words are added each time to build up their knowledge and enable them to access a series of books.
 Once we have looked at and practiced these words in school, they will be sent home for you to practice to enable your child to commit them to memory and read them on sight.
 There will be a dot next to the words that your child needs to practice and learn next.
 Could we ask that the words are only ticked by school staff, so that we can keep track of your child’s progress.
 It is up to you how you help your child learn these words.
 You may decide to make your own flashcards of these words and place them in various places around the house.
 You may use magnetic letters, or practice writing, drawing, colouring them.
 Each child will learn in a different way and at a different speed, but by making it fun they are more likely to learn quicker.
 These words are in the order that they appear in the books and will be built upon.
 When working with your child, please vary the order in which you ask them so that they don’t just learn them by memory of order, but by sight.
 Being able to read these words on sight will ensure your child achieves success when reading the books with these words in, which will boost their confidence.
 Lack of confidence can really hinder a child’s progress.
 If your child has forgotten a word please be patient with them and tell them what it is.
 Children will really appreciate this.
 It is also far more beneficial to have a number of short sessions of about 5/6 minutes a day rather than one long session.

-The look and say approach is focused on children learning the shape of the word, not using phonics.
 We have done a lot of work on the phonic aspect of reading and will be continuing to teach the sounds on a regular basis as it is still an important part of learning to read and write.
 But we do not rely on this to teach reading at the start because many of the words being taught do not follow the simple phonic rules and will only confuse your child e.g. c,a,t for ‘cat’ but w,a,l,k for ‘walk’.
 If however, your child can identify the initial or final phoneme of a word, do encourage this and use it to the effect of the word e.g. the ‘s’ and ‘t’ of ‘is’ and ‘it’ will help in determining the word.
 In Reception class, the children will be given a daily phonics sheet relating to the sound that they have been learning on that day.
 Also, on a Friday we have a tricky word that your child will also bring home.

 3 - Sentence Method